Side-Entry vs. Rear-Entry Wheelchair Vehicles

-• Ideal for Drivers and Passengers: Side entry accessible vans certainly have their perks, chief among them being the ability to drive in select conversions like the Toyota Sienna Hybrid.
+• Ideal for Drivers and Passengers: Side-entry accessible vans certainly have their perks, chief among them being the ability to drive in select conversions, such as the Toyota Sienna Hybrid.
 Styles that feature an accessible driver position will also include access to the front passenger position as well.

 • Availability: Because side entry conversions are so popular, you can choose from a wide range of models like the Chevrolet Traverse, Chrysler Pacifica, Dodge Grand Caravan, Honda Odyssey, and Toyota Sienna.